KrailOrg/krail/README.md

 ## testApp

-There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality
+There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality - it actually contains more than the demo

 #Project Build